DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-01_highest-point-of-a-surface.md

 <br/>

 U and V values are used to move the sphere across the surface.
-Since these values are the driving inputs, they need to be marked as *`IsInput`* for Refinery to pick them up.
+Since these values are the driving inputs, they need to be marked as *`IsInput`* for Generative Design to pick them up.

 <br/>